Pranavupasani/Basic-banking-system/README.md

 # Basic-banking-system
-internship project given by the spatk foundation.
+internship project given by the spark foundation.